leishanai/Deep_Learning_Ubuntu_18.04/readme.md

-# A tutorial to set up deep learning environment in Ubuntu 18.04
+# Deep Learning Environment in Ubuntu 18.04

 In this tutorial, I will present how to build up deep learning environment in desktop.
 In my opinion, linux has much better performance than window 10.
 Everything should be done in about 2 hours.
 Vim is my default text editor in linux, so I will first introduce some basics in vim.
 If you are interested, I also attached my vimrc file.
 In the current compatible meta, CUDA 10.0 and anaconda-python 3.6 which are the latest versions supported by tensorflow-gpu-1.13 (ts2.0 is not stable yet).